gvwilson/sdxpy/src/intro/index.md

 -   the posts and [zines][evans_zines] created by [Julia Evans][evans_julia].

 I am grateful to [% thanks %] for feedback on early drafts of this material.
-I am also grateful to the creators of
+I am also grateful to Shashi Kumar for help with LaTeX and to the creators of
 [Black][black],
 [flake8][flake8],
 [Glosario][glosario],